●Are you frequently stressed or worried?

 Research has shown that psychotherapy, and particularly Cognitive Behavioral Therapy (CBT), can be very effective for treating anxiety issues.
 The psychotherapists at The Snow Psychology Group, LLC have many years of experience teaching people tools and strategies to combat anxiety provoking thoughts and to help promote relaxation.
 We use Cognitive Behavioral Therapy (CBT), relaxation strategies, and mindfulness to help you change the patterns of your thoughts and behaviors so that you can cope more effectively with worry and anxiety.
 You can start feeling better and take back your life.

 We offer a free 15-minute phone consultation to discuss your specific situation.
 Call us at (240) 676-4206 x1 or email us at firstname.lastname@example.org to see how we can help you to overcome your anxiety and worry.
 Our group practice is located in Rockville, MD and all of our clinicians have expertise in working with anxiety.
-More information about our psychotherapists is also available at Meet the Staff.
+More information about our psychotherapists is also available on the Meet the Staff page.
 We hope to speak with you soon.